 Previous appointments in the UN include that of Deputy Resident Representative in the UNDP country office in Port Moresby, Papua New Guinea, where, amongst others, he oversaw the design and implementation of UN recovery programmes on the Island of Bougainville following the end of the civil war there in 1998, and that of Assistant Resident Representative (Programme) in the new UNDP country office in Windhoek, Namibia, initially as part of the United Nations Transitional Assistance Group (UNTAG), a major UN peacekeeping operation that oversaw Namibia’s transition to independence from 1989-90.
 Mr. Reske-Nielsen has also held posts in the UN Department of Political Affairs in New York and the Office of the United Nations High Commissioner for Refugees (UNHCR) in Zambia and Switzerland.

 Finn Reske-Nielsen has extensive experience in working in: Iraq, Laos, Lebanon, Namibia, Papua New Guinea, Switzerland, Timor-Leste, Western Sahara, and Zambia.
-Major areas of expertise include: Analysis & research, Capacity assessments and development, Conflict, situation and political economy analysis, Planning, strategy and programming, and Policy development
+Major areas of expertise include: Analysis and research, Capacity assessments and development, Conflict, situation and political economy analysis, Planning, strategy, programming and project development, and Policy and concept development